koreanpigeon/shipWatcher/README.md

 # The shipWatcher project
-My first Machine Learning(Computer Vision) project using **PyTorch** to detect unidentified individuals/vehicles approaching a Navy vessel.
+My first Machine Learning(Computer Vision) project using **PyTorch** to detect unidentified personnel / vehicle approaching a Navy vessel at night.
 This project aims to solve a problem that I, and many others in the Navy today still suffer from -- Gangway Watch.

 ## Description of project